 Liesel is passionate about sharing practice.
 In 2017 she lead the Stompin Youth Choreographic Project, mentoring young dancers in the creation of site-specific work that was presented at Junction Arts Festival in Tasmania.
-She also co-produces Phluxus2 Dance Collective's IndepenDANCE Project and The Angry Mime performance evening.
-She is currently producing for dancer and choreographer Michael Smith.
+She also produces Michael Smith for his new work COWBOY and co-produces Phluxus2 Dance Collective's IndepenDANCE Project and The Angry Mime performance evening.

 As a performer, Liesel regularly works with Polytoxic Dance Company and has performed for PVI Collective, Liz Lea, Dave Sleswick and other independent choreographers in Brisbane.
 She’s been a peer assessor for the Australian Council for the Arts and Creative Partnerships Australia.